-- Liaise termly with the business manager with regards to SEND funding arrangements in order to assess the impact of provision. - Develop a new support plan to replace the current IOPs, which is easier to follow and will follow a child throughout their time in school. - To continue to monitor that individual outcomes are being accessed across the curriculum within the classroom, as well as through interventions.

-- New Small Steps assessment to be introduced from Autumn Term to identify the exact progress of SEND pupils and this will be shared with parents.
-This data will be used effectively to highlight areas of strength and areas to develop for SEND. - Continue to liaise with teachers in regards to SEND training.
-Implement appropriate training/outside agencies around ASD, ADHD and dyslexia as these are areas that are becoming more common. - The Federation SEND team will continue to meet regularly to discuss SEND children. - Continue to ensure that all staff know where to access information on the medical needs and SEND needs of children in school (ScholarPack/SharePoint) and continue to ensure new procedures are implemented re: administering medication at school. - Continue to ensure that work is accessible to all SEND pupils but also provides challenge. - Continue to access relevant CPD and attend meetings in regard to updates (Good to Great, Action and Reflection, Network Meetings).
+- To continue to liaise termly with the business manager with regards to SEND funding arrangements in order to assess the impact of provision. - To implement the new SEN Support plans for all SEND children (excluding S&L) - To continue to monitor that individual outcomes are being accessed across the curriculum within the classroom, as well as through interventions. - The use of the 1-10 continuum to assess SEND children with the Foundation Stage. - To continue to liaise with teachers in regards to SEND training.
+Implement appropriate training/outside agencies around ASD, ADHD and dyslexia as these are areas that are becoming more common. - To continue to ensure that all new staff know where to access information on the medical needs and SEND needs of children in school (ScholarPack/SharePoint) and continue to ensure new procedures are implemented re: administering medication at school. - Continue to ensure that work is accessible to all SEND pupils but also provides challenge. - Continue to access relevant CPD and attend meetings in regard to updates (Good to Great, Action and Reflection, Network Meetings). - To implement a new provision map for all children across the federation.